 Detector response of the produced alpha particles and 7Li nuclei from a converter layer with thicknesses of 2000Å, se figure 5 from ref [17].

-3D structures
+3D-structures:

 To improve the sensitivity of the detector, the surface can be structured.
 This can be done by electrochemical etching of silicon or by using deep reactive ion etching.
 In figure 6 it can be seen that an efficiency of about 30% or more can be achieved by a proper pore size and the pores filled with enriched 6LiF as neutron converter [18] and [19].
 This will be studied in the case we need coincidence measurements and this will need special designs of the detector stack.

 Significance